 Samantha LeVine, ND, a naturopath who specializes in pediatric care, agrees.
 “I usually prefer allowing the fever to take its course.
 Sometimes, a well-tolerated fever can be a ‘good’ thing for a child.
 However, when there is no identifiable cause, or the fever is persisting, suppressing is certainly recommended.”
 LeVine recommends adding nutrients to the diet that support the body’s natural system for fighting illness.

-If you choose to medicate, acetaminophen (Tylenol) and ibuprofen are similarly effective.
+If you choose to medicate to treat your child’s fever, acetaminophen (Tylenol) and ibuprofen are similarly effective.
 Acetaminophen can be given every four hours and ibuprofen can be given every six hours.
-Contrary to what some parents may have heard, there's no benefit to alternating between the two, although it is safe to be giving both.
+Contrary to what some parents may have heard, there’s no benefit to alternating between the two, although it is safe to give both during the same illness.
 Heng suggests picking one drug and sticking with it to avoid confusion.

-There are other things you can do, says Heng, such as giving your child a tepid bath and having her drink cold fluids.
-One mom even swears by putting wet socks on her child's feet at bedtime and covering them with plastic bags.
+There are other things you can try to treat your child’s fever, says Heng, such as giving your child a tepid bath and offering cold fluids.
+One mom even swears by putting wet socks on her child’s feet at bedtime and covering them with plastic bags.
 She guarantees the fever will break by morning.

 Sounds a little crazy?
 Maybe.
 But when it comes to fever, sometimes doing nothing is the hardest thing of all.